odoo/documentation/accounting/localizations/france/vat-anti-fraud.rst

 * Install the anti-fraud add-on fitting your Odoo environment from the *Apps* menu:

-  * France - VAT Anti-Fraud Certification for Point of Sale (CGI 286 I-3 bis) (if you use Odoo Point of Sale)
+  * if you use Odoo Point of Sale: *l10n_fr_pos_cert*: France - VAT Anti-Fraud Certification for Point of Sale (CGI 286 I-3 bis)

-  * France - VAT Anti-Fraud Certification (CGI 286 I-3 bis) (in any other case)
+  * in any other case: *l10n_fr_certification*: France - VAT Anti-Fraud Certification (CGI 286 I-3 bis)
 * Make sure a country is set on your company, otherwise your entries won’t be encrypted for the inalterability check.
 To edit your company’s data, go to :menuselection:`Settings --> Users & Companies --> Companies`.
   Select a country from the list; Do not create a new country.
-* Download the mandatory Certificate of Conformity delivered by Odoo SA from `here <https://www.odoo.com/my/home/french-certification>`__.
+* Download the mandatory certificate of conformity delivered by Odoo SA `here <https://www.odoo.com/my/contract/french-certification/>`__.

+.. note:: * To get the module available in any system created before December 18th 2017, you should update the modules list.
+   To do so, activate the developer mode from the *Settings* menu.
+   Then go to the *Apps* menu and press *Update Modules List* in the top-menu.
-.. note:: If case you run Odoo on-premise, you should update your installation and restart your server to get such new add-ons available in your Apps repository.
-For any issue you can still download the modules from `Odoo's Apps store <https://www.odoo.com/apps>`__.
+ * In case you run Odoo on-premise, you need to update your installation and restart your server beforehand.
+ * If you have installed the initial version of the anti-fraud add-on (prior to December 18th 2017), you need to update it.
+   The add-on's name was *France - Accounting - Certified CGI 286 I-3 bis*.
+   After an update of the modules list, search for the updated module in *Apps*, select it and click *Upgrade*.
+   Finally, make sure the following add-on *l10n_fr_sale_closing* is installed.

 Anti-fraud features of Odoo
 ===========================